1839 Manchester Borough Council election

 Elections to Manchester Borough Council were held on Friday, 1 November 1839.
 One third of the councillors seats were up for election, with each successful candidate to serve a three-year term of office.
-The Conservative Party continued their boycott of municipal elections due to their opposition to Manchester's incorporation and only one of the fifteen wards was contested.
-Pro-incorporation candidates aligned with the Whigs retained overall control of the council.
+Conservative anti-corporators continued their boycott of municipal elections due to their opposition to Manchester's incorporation and only one of the fifteen wards was contested.
+Liberal incorporators retained overall control of the council.